 If your planning to start a business in Croatia, the first step is deciding what kind of business to open.
-The type of business structure is critical to the success of your company, and should match your business goals.
+The type of company structure is critical to the success of your business, and should match your business goals.

 In Croatia, there are 4 main types of businesses.